- On This Page

 1.4.
 When individual network-connected computers endanger the network or other hosts, it is necessary to temporarily disconnect them from the campus network.
 Similarly, whenever a departmental Wi-Fi access point is configured in such a way that it either interferes with the campus network infrastructure or represents an untenable business risk to the university, it will need to be disconnected until the problem is resolved.
 This is normally done by having the UW Information Technology Network Operations Center disable the Ethernet port to which the offending device is attached.

 1.5.
 If an attack originates from a client using the departmental access point, that access point (and thus everyone using it) will be disconnected.

 Guidelines for Departmental WLAN Access Control

-- Enable some level of wireless network access control such as WEP, WPA, or WPA2, and make sure the key is only available to authorized users.
+- Enable some level of Wi-Fi network access control such as WEP, WPA, or WPA2, and make sure the key is only available to authorized users.
 (In particular, if this is your preferred way to control access, the key MUST NOT be posted on a website.)